 5 billion people worldwide regularly send and receive messages.

-So yes, text messages are applicable to healthcare organizations.
+So yes, text messages are highly applicable to healthcare organizations.
 Think of text messages as email 2.0.
 It's a new and improved way to maintain patient communication.

 Benefits of SMS Marketing in Healthcare